s-sohani/knowledge/Data Intensive/5- Replication.md

 It seems that this approach can reduce latency and help address the issue of data loss.

 # Replication Versus Partitioning
+In the shared-nothing architecture, data is distributed across different nodes.

+There are two different approaches for data distribution:
+- **Replication:** Keeping multiple identical copies of data on different machines.
+- **Partitioning:** Dividing data into smaller parts and storing each part on an independent machine.
+This is also known as sharding.

+# Replication
 Replication means having multiple copies of the same data on different machines that are accessible through a network.

 ### Why Replication is Necessary: